luciangreen/luciancicd/README.md

 ![761B2A85-6DA4-4EA7-9F20-8CCB2DC60D28](https://user-images.githubusercontent.com/15845542/234572372-8446f119-6151-4ea8-844b-4df89f605143.jpeg)

-* Image of different coloured pipes
+* Image of different coloured pipelines

 * Single-user continuous integration and continuous deployment.
 Integrates (merges changed repositories from combinations of changes), builds repositories that depend on these repositories and tests predicates implicated, where tests are in comments before each predicate.